nanobox-io/nanobox-docs/source/production-management/platform-components.html.md

 ---
 title: Platform Components
+description: Each app deployed with Nanobox includes 'platform components' that are necessary for your app to run.
 ---

 Each app deployed with Nanobox includes "platform components".
 These services provide specific functionality necessary for your app to run.
 Below are summaries of the purpose of each platform component.